Towards Efficient Federated Learning of Networked Mixture-of-Experts for Mobile Edge Computing: Introduction

 \section{Introduction}

-The recent wave of progress in large artificial intelligence models (LAMs) has triggered a variety of novel technologies, such as large language models (LLMs), vision-language models (VLMs), and artificial intelligence (AI) agents \cite{myers2024foundation}, which present exciting opportunities for next-generation wireless communications.
-Leveraging powerful model architectures, a massive number of parameters, and abundant training data, LAM has achieved great successes in supporting large-scale wireless services, such as intelligent beam, channel state information (CSI) feedback, and semantic communications \cite{chen2024big,zhu2025wireless}.
-However, with the expansion of the Internet of Things (IoTs) and mobile devices, the training and deployment of LAM in edge computing have emerged as critical challenges, primarily due to the limited local computational capacity and distributed data storage.
+Recent advancements of large artificial intelligence models (LAMs) has unlocked transformative opportunities for next-generation wireless communications \cite{chen2024big}.
+By leveraging powerful model architectures, extensive parameters, and sufficient training data, LAM has achieved great successes in supporting large-scale wireless services, such as intelligent beam, channel state information (CSI) feedback, and semantic communications \cite{zhu2025wireless}.
+However, with the expansion of mobile devices, the training and deployment of LAM in edge computing have emerged as critical challenges, primarily due to the limited local computational capacity and distributed data storage.
 There is an urgent need for an efficient distributed LAM system to empower next-generation mobile computing.

-As large foundation models continue to evolve, the Mixture-of-Experts (MoE) paradigm has emerged as a novel learning framework that enables scaling LAMs to enormous sizes while maintaining manageable computational costs.
-This is achieved by dividing the model into a set of smaller, specialized “expert” subnetworks, of which only a subset is activated during inference \cite{shazeer2017outrageously}.
-With its sparsely activated architecture and expert specialization, MoE can significantly reduce computational costs while maintaining strong performance on heterogeneous data, making it a promising backbone for distributed LAM systems.
+The Mixture-of-Experts (MoE) paradigm provides a promising solution to these challenges, which scales model capacity through conditional computation by decomposing a large model into multiple specialized expert subnetworks and activating only a subset of experts for each input via a gating mechanism \cite{shazeer2017outrageously}.
+This sparsely activated design significantly reduces per-sample computational cost while preserving model expressiveness.
+Beyond computational efficiency, the modular structure of MoE naturally aligns with distributed learning.
+Since experts can be partitioned and deployed across different edge nodes, the architecture enables flexible model placement without requiring full model replication at each device.
+More importantly, mobile edge data are typically highly heterogeneous.
+The expert specialization mechanism in MoE allows different experts to adapt to distinct data patterns across devices, making it particularly well-suited for distributed learning in non-IID mobile environments.

+Despite its architectural advantages, there is currently no principled training framework for deploying MoE in distributed environments, especially under constraints of limited computational resources and privacy-preserving requirements.
+This work investigates the deployment of MoE-based LAMs in a distributed system with resource constraints, leveraging federated learning (FL) for privacy protection.